revbayes/revbayes.github.io/developer/implement_functions.md

 ```

-And the `Func_hyperbolicCosineFunction.cpp` should look like this:
+And the `Func_hyperbolicCosine.cpp` should look like this:

 ```cpp
 #include "Func_hyperbolicCosine.h"